<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Events]]></category>

-<guid isPermaLink="false">http://www.northshorenaturopathicclinic.ca/?p=5960</guid>
+<guid isPermaLink="false">https://www.northshorenaturopathicclinic.ca/?p=5960</guid>

 <description><![CDATA[<p>Migraine Canada, a national non-profit organization dedicated to bettering the lives of Canadians with migraines, is hosting a screening of the award-winning documentary Out of My Head.
 Date: Sunday, April 7th, 2019 Time: Doors open at 1pm, event begins at 1:30pm Location: Cinematheque, 1131 Howe St, Vancouver BC V6Z 2L7 Cost: Free Click here to...</p>